28 August 2018

 At first, we feared that such a person would feel lost in our company and project, but our doubts quickly disappeared.
 All thanks to an introduction plan, which I will present to you in the following paragraphs.
 It turned out that the key was the pacing – everything had to be dosed in order not to frighten the new employee with something he/she had never heard of.
 On their first day, I told our brand new technical writers that they’d work with databases.
 Their expressions were priceless.
 Now, after a short introduction, they work with the data from the database better than I do.

-Why couldn’t your QA write all the documentation?
+Why couldn’t your QA write all the software documentation?

 During the first weeks of our project development, a QA did write all the software documentation.
 That QA is me.
 In the beginning, it was like a part-time job, but after the app had been tested, I was asked to document all the text inside.
 Then the client made a presentation in front of his/her business associates so that they could decide which part to change.
 The client also inputs all the changes in the appropriate excel columns for the devs to easily locate them.
 In time, I received more and more requests, and I gradually stopped testing the application, which had a negative impact on its final quality.
 We were wasting both QA time and the client’s money, which could instead be spent on 2 or 3 technical writers.
-For a similar price, we’d get the required documentation much faster.
+For a similar price, we’d get the required software documentation much faster.

 How to introduce a technical writer to IT?

 So, it seems that we found the perfect solution.
 A bigger team means faster delivery, and this, in turn, translates into a happier client.
-But how can you introduce your new technical writer to the vast world of IT?
+But how can you introduce your new technical writer to the vast world of software development?
 Here’s a guide compiled from everything I’ve learned.